samrajan97/Song_learning_predispositions_flycatchers/README.md

 # Learning-predispositions
-This is the code to replicate the results in the MS 'Learning predispositions coevolve with song divergence in pied flycatchers.
+This repository hosts the code and data required to replicate the results in the MS 'Learning predispositions coevolve with song divergence in pied flycatchers' by Rajan et al.
-This includes the raw data files and the codes for (LDA, clustering)